akaloti/Android-Spacecraft-Game/README.md

 -User's spacecraft reacts according to which half (if any) of the screen the user is touching, even if he/she is touching both halves.

--User's spacecraft goes faster if he/she is touching the screen.

 -Sprites designed with Autodesk Inventor.

 -Sound effects.